Quasi-Einstein structures and Hitchin's equations: Einstein--Weyl structures

 This Kazdan-Warner type PDE has been studied in the context of the Chern-Yamabe problem \cite{ACS17}.
 In particular, it is shown in \cite{Y24} that (\ref{KW}) has a unique solution on a compact manifold if $\lambda < 0$ and the integral of $\Lambda$ is negative.
-However, it follows from (\ref{gauew}) that the integral of $\Lambda$ is positive whenever the Killing vector $K$ does not vanish identically\footnote{In fact, using a similar argument as in the proof of Theorem \ref{negmthm} it can be shown that $\Lambda$ is strictly positive in dimension $n \geq 4$ if $K \not\equiv 0$.}.
+It will follow from Theorem \ref{negmthm} that $\lambda$ and the integral of $\Lambda$ need to be positive in order to find (non-trivial) quasi-Einstein frames\footnote{In fact, using a similar argument as in the proof of Theorem \ref{negmthm} applied to (\ref{gauew}) it can be shown that $\Lambda$ is strictly positive pointwise in dimension $n \geq 4$ if $K \not\equiv 0$.}.
 Solving (\ref{KW}) is more subtle in this positive curvature case.
 If a solution exists, we have the following. \begin{lemma} Let $(M,g)$ be a closed Riemannian manifold with Killing vector $K$.
-If $u \in C^\infty(M)$ satisfies (\ref{KW}) for some constant $\lambda$ and function $\Lambda$ with $\mathcal{L}_K \Lambda = 0$, then $\mathcal{L}_K u = 0$. \end{lemma} \begin{proof} We multiply (\ref{KW}) by $\mathcal{L}_K u$.
-Using the facts that $K$ is Killing and $\mathcal{L}_K \Lambda = 0$, we obtain
+If $u \in C^\infty(M)$ satisfies (\ref{KW}) for some constant $\lambda$ and function $\Lambda$ with $\mathcal{L}_K \Lambda = 0$, then $\mathcal{L}_K u = 0$. \end{lemma} \begin{proof} We multiply (\ref{KW}) by $\mathcal{L}_K u$ and use the fact that $K$ is Killing to write